gmc-code/PC-microbit-micropython/docs/lessons2/custom_images.rst

 | The 25 values are broken up into 5 lines of 5 with a colon between them.
 | e.g. Image('01234:56789:09090:98765:43210')

-| The code below shows a large bright square.
 .. image:: images/square.png
     :scale: 50 %
-    :align: center
+    :align: right

+| The code below shows a large bright square.

 .. code-block:: python

     from microbit import *